-It’s not a cheap place to go in at £20 a ticket for walk ins, however you can book online in advance for £17.
-Regardless, as one of the most famous pieces of architecture in London, just looking at the sheer size of it from the outside is also worth a stop.
+It’s not a cheap place to go in at £21 a ticket for walk-ins, however, you can book online in advance for £18.
+Regardless, as one of the most famous pieces of architecture in London, just looking at its sheer size from the outside.

 9. Take in the view of St. Pauls Cathedral at One New Change

 If you’re looking for a fab and FREE view of St. Paul’s Cathedral, you only have to head up to the rooftop of One New Change.
 It’s a shopping centre nearby.

 It’s well sign posted and you can take the elevator all the way to the rooftop for a spectacular view of St. Paul’s Cathedral dome.